tryggviola/Module4-project2/README.md

 ## The Conclusion

-Animation is a great way to give your site that extra oumph that it might be lacking.
-I would love to master the animation part of coding because I believe that animation will be a big part of web design in the future.
-One of my favorite project so far.

 API is a must know skill so you can create a website with ever changing data.
 I liked the the process and I liked learning how to set everything up and working with the data.

 ## Live Site